 Whatever it was, I could not digest that an entire generation was coming up before our eyes , whose sole purpose was to solve problems other people should not have created in the first place.
 Was that the purpose of life?
 Could we label these large businesses as stories of success?
 Or as mere sweatshops with fancy lobbies and cubicles, exploiting cheap labor?

 On that rainy afternoon, the reason behind my dissatisfaction, and seeming lack of success came clear to me i was trying to manage my stress.
 And if you are an achiever who feels the same way… wondering what is missing…

 Here are my 3 top lessons for you:

 - Society’s standard of success does not determine your success.
 It is determined by what you consider it worthwhile to do with your life

 - Your purpose is not to merely get busy making name, fame, and fortune.
 It has to be to contribute to the prosperity of others passionately

 - The pursuit of shiny objects outside of you will stress you.
 Your life will get real meaning when you look for the dusky glow inside of you

 To complete my story, five years from that day, I walked away from my businesses, handing them over to other Directors.
-I sensed myself as a contented achiever and went to the monasteries of Sikkim for a deep dive into Energy Work.
+I sensed myself as a contented achiever and went to the monasteries of Sikkim for a deep dive into Energy Work or what we can call it as Wellness Retreat as well.
 I worked in remote villages for several years after that.
 Conducted Inner Power personal energy workshops across four continents.